 Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No The Unique Identifier of the Certificate being renewed.
 If omitted, then the ID Placeholder value is used by the server as the Unique Identifier.
 Certificate Request Type, see 9.1.3.2.22 No An Enumeration object specifying the type of certificate request.
 It is REQUIRED if the Certificate Request is present.
 Certificate Request No A Byte String object with the certificate request.
 Offset No An Interval object indicating the difference between the Initial Date of the new certificate and the Activation Date of the new certificate.
-Template-Attribute, see 2.1.8 No Specifies desired object attributes using templates and/or individual attributes.
+Template-Attribute, see 2.1.7.14 No Specifies desired object attributes using templates and/or individual attributes.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1401 Table 161: Re-certify Request Payload
+Table 172: Re-certify Request Payload

 Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the new certificate.
-Template-Attribute, see 2.1.8 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+Template-Attribute, see 2.1.7.14 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1402 Table 162: Re-certify Response Payload
+Table 173: Re-certify Response Payload